doridori/doridori.github.io/_posts/2016-08-16-Android-adb-shell-perms.md

 title: "Android Security: A Journey Into ADB shell permissions"
 ---

-I was chatting online about how adb permissions may differ from a shell open on an OEM device by an installed 3rd party application.
-I realised I did not really know how to quickly verify this so I went on a little journey.
+Do all android shells have the same permissions?
+What a good question!

+> ADB is a shell that you get on a PC with the same permissions as if you were to run a shell/terminal app on the phone itself.

+I came accross [this](I came accross this statement on Reddit which went against my intuition and I had a quick look into it.) statement on Reddit which went against my intuition and I had a quick look into it.

-First of all I had a flick through the excellent [Android Security Internals: An In-Depth Guide to Android's Security Architecture](https://www.amazon.co.uk/Android-Security-Internals-Depth-Architecture/dp/1593275811) to get an overview about how process permissions worked on android.
+I started by flicking through the excellent [Android Security Internals: An In-Depth Guide to Android's Security Architecture](https://www.amazon.co.uk/Android-Security-Internals-Depth-Architecture/dp/1593275811) to get an overview about how process permissions worked on android.
 Most of the overview is just a condensed version of a few pages of this great book.

 This post will mostly talk about how this stuff works with low-level permissions work in the OS, as opposed to high-level operations that involve the package manager (`pm`).